Location of the GARDEN ROUTE in SOUTH AFRICA

 It was declared an officially preserved railway in 1992, carrying about 40 000 passengers per year at the time.
 A decade later, it carried 115 000 passengers per year, 70 % of whom were foreign tourists.

-with Vanderbilt-like "torpedo" tenders, although the task is occasionally handled by SAR Class 24 steam engines.
+The trains are usually pulled by SAR Class 19D steam locomotives, of 4-8-2 wheel arrangement with Vanderbilt-like "torpedo" tenders, although the task is occasionally handled by SAR Class 24 steam engines.
 When dry conditions in the summer increase the risk of wildfires, diesel locomotives (SAR Class 32s) are used instead.

 During August 2006 the line was damaged due to heavy flooding.
 From November 2006 is has be rescheduled to run between George and Mossel Bay (with a stop at Hartenbos) until further notice.